COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 The Financial Secretary to the Treasury has therefore announced a time limited relaxation to the rules which prevents employees from having to potentially pay a tax charge.
 Scheme members who have been provided with a cycle or cycling equipment on or before 20 December 2020, will not have to meet the ‘qualifying journeys’ condition of their employer provided cycle scheme until 5 April 2022.
 This condition requires employees to use the cycle or equipment mainly for qualifying journeys which broadly means journeys between home and a workplace.

-Employees who join a scheme from 21 December 2020 will need to meet all the normal conditions of their Cycle to Work Scheme.
+Employees who joined a scheme after 21 December 2020 will need to meet all the normal conditions of their Cycle to Work Scheme.

 HMRC is urging people to check the tax rules on waiving income or donating to charity.
 It is aimed at those who choose to give up some of their income to support their business or donate to charity during the COVID-19 pandemic.
 In some cases, in order to keep the business going, it may not possible to furlough all staff.
 It may, therefore, be necessary for directors and staff to consider taking a pay cut and a waiver of salary is one way to achieve this.